 Residential Life Policy: Off Campus Living.

-Certain undergraduate students may live off campus, including the following:
+Certain undergraduate students may live off campus, under the following conditions:

 1. Students who have reached their 22nd birthday or are three or more years out of high school.